-We now present an overview of the technique used for computing the lower-bound.
-The lower-bound given by Imase and Waxman in [35] doesn't work in our case.
-Their technique works for non-low-doublingdimension planar graphs.
-Therefore, we give a new lower-bound for the spanning tree construction for low doubling-dimension graphs.
+We now present an overview of the technique used for computing the lower bound.
+The lower bound given by Imase and Waxman [35] doesn't work in our case.
+Their technique works for nonlow doubling-dimension planar graphs.
+Therefore, we give a new lower bound for the spanning tree construction for low doubling-dimension graphs.

 For our study, we consider a special class of planar graphs commonly called grid graphs or lattice graphs.
-A grid graph G is an Euclidean $n \times n$ graph for some positive integer n where the nodes are situated at each of the n^2 grid points.
-Any two vertices are connected by an edge if and only if their Euclidean distance is one unit and a node has at most 4 neighbors.
-For example, see figure 4.
+A grid graph G is a euclidean $n \times n$ graph for some positive integer n where the nodes are situated at each of the n^2 grid points.
+Any two vertices are connected by an edge if and only if their euclidean distance is one unit and a node has at most four neighbors.
+For example, see Fig. 4.